colombelli/bioselector/README.md

     $ npm run install:clean

-On Windows and macOS systems, delete the `node_modules` folder and run the node installation command:
+On Windows and macOS systems, delete the `node_modules` folder (if present from previous installation attempts) and run the node installation command:

     $ npm install